 I was getting mighty frustrated with this guy and his insistence.
 I tried ignoring him and his pleading, but he just wouldn’t go away.
 Finally I decided to ring for Antonio and ask him to get rid of this guy.
 But that meant climbing back up on the doorknob and reaching up over the transom to push the elevator button.
 Now how am I gonna do that?
 I thought.
 Ah, the broom!
 I grabbed the broom and placed it beside the door as I pushed myself up on the doorknob.
 But when I peered out through the swinging glass transom, my eyes caught something horrible.
 As I flashed into the hideous gaze of some monstrous yellow eyes, I realized I was being thrown through the air backwards.

 What broke my fall, I do not really know.
 But some time later I awoke on the floor with one awfully sore shoulder.
 The first thing I noticed was that the chill in the room was gone.
 Whatever had been in front of my door was gone.
 Of this, I was certain.
 It took some effort to get off the floor.
 My shoulder was probably broken if not just dislocated.
 As I edged back to the door, I grabbed the broom and climbed up again on the doorknob.
-With my sore arm I held onto the door frame and with my right arm, I lifted the broom out and shoved it toward the elevator button.
-I got it and pushed.
+With my sore arm I held onto the door frame and with my left arm, I lifted the broom out and shoved it toward the elevator button.
+I got it after a few attempts and pushed.
 It took quite a few rings before I heard the elevator moving.
 Antonio was probably asleep, but up he came as the motor grinded into motion.